When You Realize Your Relationship Is Over

 Handling Logistics

-In these conversations, as much as possible, it is advisable to be civilized and to aim for the middle ground to prevent all-out war when you realize your relationship is over.
+In these conversations, it is advisable to be civilized and to aim for the middle ground as much as possible to prevent all-out war when you realize your relationship is over.

 When you realize your relationship is over